successfully-failed/boxwork/README.md

 Boxguage is a semi-programming language.
-It's more like a framework to simplify the basic scripting to appeal to non-programmers.
+It's like a framework to simplify the basic scripting to appeal to non-programmers.

 The main idea behind the Boxguage is that